 Find out more on the Fixometer at the links below:

-- Learn how it works: read an introduction to the Fixometer for Restart Party hosts and our Fixometer FAQ
+- Learn about how to Get Started using the Fixometer and our Fixometer FAQ

 - Learn about our lifecycle assessment data: Report: the environmental impact of e-stuff